MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 > [!NOTE]
 > You can now obtain your auth token from the Microsoft Advertising UI by selecting **Use Conversions API**.
 This program is in pilot.
 Contact your account manager to join.

+### Restate / Retract

+Restate and retract let you correct conversion data.
+Restate updates the revenue value for an existing conversion and affects only the **Conv. value** and **All Conv. value** columns, leaving the conversion count unchanged.
+Retract removes the conversion from the count entirely by setting its value to 0, which impacts the **Conv.**, **Conv. value**, and **All Conv. value** columns.

+> [!NOTE]
+> CAPI supports restate/retract when there is a *transactionId*.
+Call the [OnlineConversionAdjustment](../campaign-management/onlineconversionadjustment.md) object to use restate/retract.

 ### Data Schema